geonetwork/doc/source/tutorials/introduction/deployment/docker.rst

 .. _tuto-docker:

-Deployment with docker
+Pull from  docker hub
 ######################

+This paragraph describes how you can deploy **GeoNetwork** and its dependencies as a docker orchestration using prepared images from `Docker hub <https://hub.docker.com/_/geonetwork>`_.

-Verify that the system on which you will install the software has a recent Docker engine installed.
+Ensure the system on which you will install the software has a recent `Docker engine <https://docs.docker.com/engine/install>`_ and `Docker Compose <https://docs.docker.com/compose/install/>`_ installed.
-`Docker Desktop <https://www.docker.com/products/docker-desktop>`_ is a good option for local installation.
+`Docker Desktop <https://www.docker.com/products/docker-desktop>`_, including both, is a good option for local installation.

 Open a command-line panel verify that docker engine is running: